 DIY Compost Bin Using a 5 Gallon Bucket

 If you have a 5 gallon bucket lying around, then this compost bin will essentially cost you nothing.
 Even if you don’t already have a bucket, you can purchase one for a couple of dollars from a local farm or hardware store.

-DIY 5 Gallon Bucket Compost Bin
+DIY Compost Bin Materials:

-- One 5 Gallon Bucket with a tightly fitting lid (You can purchase these at your local farm store.)
+- One 5 Gallon Bucket with a tightly fitting lid… You can purchase these at your local farm store.

-- Small sticks
+- Small sticks for drainage

 - A Drill and a medium to large sized bit (or hammer and nail)